davist11/grunterplate/README.md

 - `bundle install`
 - `brew install phantomjs`

-Run `grunt` and make some changes to watch the magics.
+Run `grunt --verbose` and make some changes to watch the magics.